 Armored Things is encouraging customers to focus on four areas of concentration for designing and understanding their new corporate reopening strategies.

 - Space optimization.
 Optimizing your workplace should be an immediate priority for facility managers, who should continue to familiarize themselves with space management terminology.
-They can do this by reading our space utilization blog found here.
 Physically, incorporating a new layout strategy to minimize close contact and make the most of new employee schedules will help things flow more smoothly.
 Evaluating underutilized spaces will help optimise the workplace from an efficiency standpoint.

 - Reporting.
 It would be hard to deliver on the top priority-optimization without being able to see results and reports quickly.
 The ability to surface critical data will inform space redesign in the workplace.
 Real-time data can be viewed in historical context for help identifying trouble spots and making informed decisions when it comes to assessing and redesigning the workplace.